undyau/meos-oz-from-svn/installer/readme.txt

+24 October 2014 3.1.383.4
+- Improve quality of SSS upload so that uploaded data can be used for RouteGadget.

 16 July 2014 3.1.383.3
 - Add support for printing labels as competitor finishes or afterwards.
 Configure via splits printing options.